lwalker42/ChessBot/README.md

 # ChessBot

 Basic chess implementation and AI.
 Passes all perft results on https://www.chessprogramming.org/Perft_Results.
-AI performs a tree search with weights for preferred piece locations.
+AI performs a tree search with weights for preferred piece locations (~1200 ELO).

 # Building